How to Flush a Water Heater ?

 Step 3

-Switch off your supply of cold water by turning the clockwise heat shut-off valve.
-At or near the cold water inlet tube at the top of the tank, the shut-off valve should be mounted.
+valve.
+At or near the cold water inlet tube at the top of the tank, the

-- Two types of valves are in use: ball valves and valves for the window.
-The ball valve is closed and opened by a 90-degree switch, but a gate valve takes a lot of turns.
+types of valves are in use: ball valves and valves for the window.
+The

-- Many gate valves have a "delay" before being completely closed or opened, so be sure to turn the valve past that stop.
-It is possible to leave on gas and propane supply valves for non-electric heaters.
+be sure to turn the valve past that stop.
+It is possible to leave on

-- Take a note of the temperature setting for natural gas and propane water heaters and then switch the thermostat, the large red dial at the front of the screen, to the lowest setting, or "Pilot."
+heaters and then switch the thermostat, the large red dial at the front

-- When you intend to use the water for other purposes, turn off the heat in advance and allow the water to cool before draining overnight.
+you intend to use the water for other purposes, turn off the heat in

 Step 4

-Open the faucet with hot water in the sink or tub.
-This prevents the formation of a vacuum in the lines that keeps water trapped.
+the faucet with hot water in the sink or tub.
+This prevents the

 - A common example is when you cover the top of a straw for liquid retention.